 From the Masai Mara National Park, renowned for its abundant wildlife and annual Great Migration to a beach holiday overlooking the turquoise waters and fluttering palm trees of the warm Indian Ocean, Kenya offers incredible wildlife, unique landscapes with warm and friendly people.

 The coast of Kenya is a different world to the savannahs and bushland of East Africa’s interior.

 The active adventure of safari game drives and evening campfire reminiscing, turns to a pace more in time with the swaying coconut palms and local Swahili life.

-The picture postcards palm-fringed white sandy beaches, turquoise waters, and Makuti thatched bandas and seafront beach lodges, makes the Kenyan coast an idyllic place for a laidback tropical holiday, big game sea fishing excursions or as a base for inland safari trips.
+The picture postcard palm-fringed white sandy beaches, turquoise waters, and the Makuti thatched bandas and seafront beach lodges, makes the Kenyan coast an idyllic place for a laidback tropical holiday, big game sea fishing excursions or as a base for inland safari trips.